solliancenet/microsoft-postgresql-developer-guide/artifacts/06-04-FunctionApp-MSI/README.md

 - Under **Settings**, select **Identity**
 - For the **System assigned** identity, toggle to **On**
 - Select **Save**, then select **Yes**
-- Browse to the **Azure Active Directory** blade
+- Browse to the **Microsoft Entra** blade
 - Select **Enterprise Applications**
 - Search for the **PostgreSQLdevSUFFIX-addcustomerfunction** function application name, then select it.
 - Copy the **Application ID** for later use

-## Login to the Azure Database with Azure AD credentials
+## Login to the Azure Database with Microsoft Entra credentials

 - Create a login token
 - Open a PowerShell window, run the following: